COVESA/iot-event-analytics/CONTRIBUTING.md

 First off, thanks for taking the time to contribute!

-Any contribution is welcome, e.g. documentation, bug reports, feature requests, issues, blog posts, tutorials, feature implementaion, etc. You can contribute code or documentation through the stadard GitHub pull request model.
-For large contributions we do encourage you to file a ticket in the GitHub issue tracking system prior to any development to coordinate with the IoT Event Analytics developement deam early in the process.
-Coordinatin up front helps to avoid frustration later on.
+Any contribution is welcome, e.g. documentation, bug reports, feature requests, issues, blog posts, tutorials, feature implementation, etc. You can contribute code or documentation through the standard GitHub pull request model.
+For large contributions we do encourage you to file a ticket in the GitHub issue tracking system prior to any development to coordinate with the IoT Event Analytics development team early in the process.
+Coordination up front helps to avoid frustration later on.

 The following is a set of guidelines for contributing to IoT Event Analytics and its packages, which are hosted on GitHub [https://github.com/GENIVI/iot-event-analytics](https://github.com/GENIVI/iot-event-analytics).
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.